You are afraid of your anger, my friend.

 I dream that one day there will be anger-rooms and anger-groups in every city, offering people a safe, soundproof and loving surrounding to feel and let out all their anger.

 Imagine coming out of such a room, your heart beating faster and stronger.
 Your blood flowing more freely through the veins, carrying all the dark stuck energies out of your body.

 Your cheeks glowing, your eyes shining, a slightly sassy smile on your face.
 Feeling like a newborn.
-Feeling alive.
+Feeling alive and free.

 You say: “But I prefer lifting my spirit through meditation, so that I can always react with compassion, gentleness and forgiveness, instead of having to go through all these scary emotions.”